Related product I-Share

 Registration for these sessions is handled via the Library Directory and Learning Calendar (L2).
 Recordings of past sessions are available from the Online with the CMC Archive.

-Join CMC Metadata Cataloger Kat Anderberg as they explore Dublin Core, a metadata vocabulary commonly used for describing digital resources.
-Topics covered include the history of Dublin Core, elements, variations, and example records.
+Join Metadata Cataloger Kat Anderberg in this introduction to the Metadata Objects Description Schema (MODS).
+Topics covered include the history of MODS, elements, and example records.

 About the Cataloging Maintenance Center